What Is Keratoconus?

 When you visit Campus Eye Group for Keratoconus screening, you will undergo some tests.
 Tests typically used to diagnose this condition include slit-lamp examination, eye refraction, computerized corneal mapping, and Keratometry.

-For the Keratometry test, your eye doctor will measure the reflection of light shone on your cornea.
-From that measurement, the doctor can determine if your cornea is normal or cone shaped.
+For the Keratometry test, we will measure the reflection of light shone on your cornea.
+From that measurement, our doctors can determine if your cornea is normal or cone shaped.
 Slit-lamp examination is similar, in that it also involves evaluating the shape of your cornea based on light reflection.

 In an eye refraction examination, you will look through a series of different lenses so the doctor can gather information about the shape of your eye.